 - In the schedule field, the first number indicates the day of a month.
 The second number

+* * 1-5.
 In the preceding example, 1-5 indicates Monday to Friday, and 0,6 indicates Saturday and Sunday.

 - timeseries: specifies the numbers of instances at the specified time points.
 The time

-- Use the scheduled resource scaling policy.
-After you configure a scheduled resource scaling policy, you can apply the policy to Knative services.
+- Apply the schedule-based autoscaling policy.
+After you configure a schedule-based autoscaling policy, you can apply the policy to Knative Services.

 apiVersion: serving.knative.dev/v1 kind: Service metadata: name: helloworld-go-ppa annotations: alicloud.autoscaling.service.knative.dev/timeseries: "cron-autoscaler" spec: template: metadata: labels: app: helloworld-go-ppa annotations: autoscaling.knative.dev/class: "ppa.autoscaling.knative.dev" alicloud.autoscaling.knative.dev/metric-target: "cpu:50" spec: containers: - image: registry.cn-hangzhou.aliyuncs.com/knative-samples/helloworld-go:160e4dc8 resources: requests: cpu: '200m'

-HPA metrics by using
+multiple HPA metrics by setting

-autoscaling.knative.dev/minScaleto the minimum number of a resource.
+autoscaling.knative.dev/minScale: "1"to specify the minimum number of resources.

-autoscaling.knative.dev/maxScaleto the maximum number of a resource.
+autoscaling.knative.dev/maxScale: "10"to specify the maximum number of resources.

 - Minimum number of a resource after an HPA scaling event = min(autoscaling.knative.dev/minScale,Number of a resource specified in the scheduled scaling policy)